ABOUT US

 Kelly McClelland

-Kelly McClelland (she-ish) is a bi-lingual (English & Spanish) rite of passage guide with the School of Lost Borders, a Nature-based Psychotherapist and is on the Board of Wild Mountain Retreats.
-She has guided outdoor programs for under-served youth, Corporate leadership teams, and higher-education clients for over 8 years.
-She also serves as a global educator for social and environmental justice programs in Central and South America for Where There Be Dragons.
+Kelly McClelland (she-ish) is a bi-lingual (English & Spanish) rite of passage guide with the School of Lost Borders, a nature-based psychotherapist and is on the Board of Wild Mountain Retreats.
+She guides social and environmental justice programs in Central and South America for Where There Be Dragons and has offered outdoor programs for under-served youth, senior leadership teams, and higher-education clients for over a decade.
 As a guide, she brings realness and an open heart.
-She shares her continuous reckoning and unlearning of white supremacy culture and re-rooting the earth honoring traditions of her Scottish, Irish, English, and Eastern European heritage.
+She shares her passion and commitment to radical solidarity, and ancestral recovery of her Scottish, Irish, English, and Eastern European heritage.

-Kelly is in in the inquiry of how “modern-day” rites of passage can serve as a liberatory practice.
-How our ceremonies can tend to our lands, our culture, our kin.
-And help us embody the truth of who we are - divesting from the inherited stories, oppressive systems, and identities prescribed to us by society.
+Kelly is inquiring how “modern-day” rites of passage can serve as a liberatory practice - how our ceremonies can tend to our lands, culture, and kin.
+To help us embody the truth of who we are - divesting from the oppressive systems, stories and identities prescribed to us by society.
 To live what we know to be true - that we are not separate from nature.
-Our bodies and lives go through cycles and seasons, we don’t fit into binaries or boxes, and that the more diverse an ecosystem is - the more it flourishes.
+Our bodies and lives go through cycles and seasons, we don’t fit into binaries or boxes, and that the more diverse an ecosystem is - the more it thrives!

 Raei Bridges